barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 In unsafe Rust it is now our responsibility to enforce the language rules.
-It is especially easy to make mistakes when transitioning from unsafe constructs to safe constructs, like we did above transitioning from pointers to references [^unsafe-constructs].
+It is especially easy to make mistakes when transitioning from unsafe constructs to safe constructs, like we did above when transitioning from pointers to references [^unsafe-constructs].
 In unsafe land we are able to express things that we cannot in safe Rust, such as _I need multiple mutable references to one piece of data_.
 You must never actually use two mutable references (even if you trick the compiler) but it is perfectly